View Components in ASP.NET Core MVC

 What Are All Files Available in a View Component in ASP.NET Core MVC?

-A view component typically consists of 2 files in ASP.NET Core MVC.
+A View Component typically consists of 2 files in ASP.NET Core MVC.
 They are as follows:

 What Should be the Location for the Files of View Components in ASP.NET Core?

-Client-side file (.cshtml): The client-side file of a view component must be placed at a specific location.
+The client-side file of a view component must be placed at a specific location.

-Location1: If we want to call the view component from the controller’s action method, then we need to add the view component client-side file at the following location-
+• Location 1: If you want to call the View Component from the controller’s action method, then you need to add the view component client-side file at the location- /Views/{Controller Name}/Components/{View Component Name}/{View Name}

-Location2: If we want to call the view component from the other cshtml file, then we need to add the view component client-side file at the following location-
+• Location 2: If you want to call the view component from the other cshtml file, then you need to add the view component client-side file at the location- /Views/Shared/Components/{View Component Name}/{View Name}

-Location3: If we are using a view component in Razor pages, then we need to add the view component client-side file at the following location-
+• Location 3: If you are using a view component in Razor pages, then you need to add the view component client-side file at the location- /Pages/Shared/Components/{View Component Name}/{View Name}

 Example to Understand View Component in ASP.NET Core MVC Web Application